-As part of the development of this study a literature review was completed and two exploratory focus groups were run to discuss the main themes which had emerged from the literature review.
+As part of the development of this study a literature review was completed, and two exploratory focus groups were run to discuss the main themes which had emerged from the literature review.
 These both informed the development of the survey questionnaire for the national quantitative survey.
-This paper provides the results of the literature review in section two and the results from the two exploratory focus groups in section three.
+This first report provides the results of the literature review in Section 2 and the results from the two exploratory focus groups in Section 3.

-2 Review of the literature
+Review of the Literature